The-Expanse-Discord/rocinante-discord/README.md

 	"statusType": "WATCHING",
 	"statusText": "you sleep...",
 	"unlimitedRoles": [ "The Rocinante", "Moderation Team" ],
+	// Lists which channels to respond to commands in.
+Use "all" in the list to respond in all visible channels.
+	"commandChannels": ["all"],
 	// A map from servers to reaction channels "welcomeChannels": {
         "{SERVER_ID}": "{CHANNEL_ID}",